This is the multi-page printable view of this section. Click here to print.

 3 - ServiceWatch Metrics

 Virtual Server sends metrics to ServiceWatch.
 The metrics provided by basic monitoring are data collected at 5-minute intervals.
-If detailed monitoring is enabled, you can view data collected at 1-minute intervals.
+When detailed monitoring is enabled, you can view data collected at 1-minute intervals.

 Reference

-How to enable detailed monitoring of Virtual Server, please refer to How-to guides > ServiceWatch Detailed Monitoring Activation.
+For information on how to enable detailed monitoring for Virtual Server, refer to How-to guides > Enable ServiceWatch detailed monitoring.

-The following are the basic metrics for the Virtual Server namespace.
+The following are basic metrics for the namespace Virtual Server.

 • Average